piatkowski/wckalkulator/docs/usermanual/templates.md

 # Layouts

-Layouts has beed added in v.1.3.4.
+Layouts has beed added in v 1.4.0.
 You can choose default one column layout or switch to two column layout.
 In this video I show how to use layouts feature.

 [!embed](https://youtu.be/b2iNp1lHxK0)